-A policy framework to aim to achieve sustainable waste management in accordance with the objectives identified in the Scottish Government's Zero Waste Plan will be set out within the LDP with criteria outlined in the New Development SG for new waste management infrastructure.
+A policy framework to aim to achieve sustainable waste management in accordance with the objectives identified in the Scottish Government's Zero Waste Plan is set out within the LDP.

 Developer Contributions

 The Council recognises the important role that developments have in contributing to economic growth and also that infrastructure is required to support development and ensure quality of place.
 As public and private sector funding is curtailed, delivering infrastructure is increasingly challenging with a resultant impact on implementation of development.
 To assist development delivery and facilitate sustainable economic growth, Renfrewshire Council will investigate potential measures to facilitate development delivery, this is an action which is indicated in the LDP Action Programme.
 The Council have also decided that there will be no specific developer contribution policy in this LDP, beyond those associated with Fastlink, however this will be monitored and reviewed in the preparation of each new LDP.